allegro/turnilo/docs/configuration.md

 Druid data source name or names.
 Multiple names result in [Union Data Source](http://druid.io/docs/latest/querying/datasource.html)

+**group** (string), default: null

+Name of group which data cube belongs to.
+Data cubes in same source should have same domain and similar schema.
+If data cubes have same group, turnilo will preserve filters, splits and series when switching between them.
+Group names are just arbitrary string, they do not need any additional definition.

 **defaultTimezone** (string - timezone)

 The default timezone, expressed as an [Olsen Timezone](https://en.wikipedia.org/wiki/Tz_database),